frankischilling/fce360-enhanced/README.md

 * **Empty ROM list:** Place `.nes`/`.zip` files under `roms\`.
 * **Screenshots not saving:** Ensure you're pressing LEFT_THUMB (stick click, not movement) + LT trigger simultaneously.
 Verify `game:\snaps\` directory exists and has write permissions.
 * **Post-build copy error:** Expected without Neighborhood; deploy via FTP manually.
+* **Game Genie codes:** Add a `[cheat]` section to `game:\fceui.ini` and set `enable=1`.
+With the toggle on, launching a ROM opens the Xbox keyboard before the game starts so you can enter one or more 6- or 8-character Game Genie codes (hyphens optional, case-insensitive).
+Separate multiple codes with spaces, commas, or by finishing a code and typing another hyphen (e.g. `YSAOPE-YEAOZA-YEAPYA`).
+Every valid code is decoded, applied immediately, and saved into the per-ROM `.cht` file alongside your normal cheats.
+Submit an empty entry to skip cheats for that launch.